breadcat/blog.minskio.co.uk/content/quotes.md

 >That anime hologram's just not that into you <!-- archer -->

->That’s my secret Cap'.
-I’m always tired. <!-- avengers -->
+>That's my secret Cap'.
+I'm always tired. <!-- avengers -->

 >The burned hand teaches best <!-- tolkien -->